OCA/rest-framework/fastapi_captcha/README.rst

 Check the ``Use Captcha`` checkbox in your FastAPI endpoint to enable captcha validation, then enter your captcha provider, secret key and an array of route url regex.

+Every matching route will now require a valid captcha token in the X-Captcha-Token header.

 Bug Tracker
 ===========